 Bob Fisher, Trustee

 Bob has spent his career in the retail business and working for environmental causes.
-From 1980 to 1999, he served in various operating roles at Gap Inc. Bob recently completed over two decades of service on the Board of Trustees of the Natural Resources Defense Council, where his roles included serving as Vice Chairman.
+From 1980 to 1999, he served in various operating roles at Gap Inc. He currently serves as the company’s board chairman.
+Bob recently completed over two decades of service on the Board of Trustees of the Natural Resources Defense Council, where his roles included serving as Vice Chairman.
 He currently is a member of the Board of Trustees of Conservation International, where he serves on the Executive Committee.
-In 2009, Bob was appointed by Governor Arnold Schwarzenegger to the Strategic Growth Council, which focuses on advancing sustainable communities that promote equity, strengthen the economy and protect the environment for the state of California.
+In 2009, Bob was appointed by Governor Arnold Schwarzenegger to the Strategic Growth Council, which focuses on advancing sustainable communities that promote equity, strengthen the economy, and protect the environment for the state of California.
 Bob is the President of the Board of the San Francisco Museum of Modern Art.

 Born and raised in San Francisco, Bob attended Princeton University, where he received his BA in English Literature, and Stanford University Graduate School of Business, where he received an MBA.